pulibrary/command_line_curriculum/sec6/sort.md

 ## sort: sort files

-The `sort` command sorts infomation in files.
+The `sort` command sorts information in files.
 We've already used it in the workshop but we will look at it in more detail as a filter.
 Until now we've used it generically but sort uses this format

 ```bash
 sort [ - bdfnrtx ] [ +pos1 [ -pos2] ] [ -T directory ] [ name ]